commonsky-org/ianua-blog/README.md

-# 📚 ianua blog
+# 📚 Planet Apps Home

-This is the content repo for the ianau home and blog at https://ianua.app.
+This is the content repo for https://plnet.app.

+## Points
+- To change the favicon, adjust in src/layouts/Layout.astro.

 It uses the excellent [AstroPaper](https://github.com/satnaing/astro-paper) Astro theme from [satnaing](https://github.com/satnaing).